Cell biology and evolution

 Giardia stage differentiation and formation of a protective biopolymer

 A particular interest of the lab is the cell biology of stage-differentiation of the Giardia trophozoite to the environmentally resistant and infectious cyst form.
 We investigate mechanisms of gene regulation, protein trafficking, organelle genesis and maturation, lipid biosynthesis and formation of the cyst wall.
 Because Giardia has undergone massive reductive evolution but also presents evidence for lateral gene transfer this is a particularly interesting environment to study basic questions in a highly simplified cellular context.
 For example, we recently established a detailed model for the neogenesis and maturation of Golgi–like cisternae, which contain the components for the cyst wall.
+Furthermore, we have engineered the first and currently only gene knock-out line for one of the cyst wall proteins.

 Protein complexes for membrane transport and protein import